thingbound/abstract-things/docs/lights/dimmable.rst

 	power off the light.
 Setting the brightness to non-zero such as when increasing the brightness will turn it on.

-	:param percentage brightness: The brightness the light should try to set.
+	:param percentage brightness:
+		The brightness as a :doc:`percentage </values/percentage>` the light should try to set.
+	:param Duration duration:
+		Optional :doc:`duration </values/duration>` to perform change in brightness over.
+Supported when the light has the :doc:`fading <fading>`-capability.
 	:returns: Promise resolving to the new brightness.

 	Example: